CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 Year AGS was identified

-How Alpha-Gal Syndrome Develops
+How Alpha-Gal Syndrome develops

-1
+Step 1

-Tick Bite
+Tick bite

 A Lone Star tick (or other species) bites you, injecting alpha-gal molecules from its saliva into your bloodstream.

-2
+Step 2

-Immune Response
+Immune response

 Your immune system recognizes alpha-gal as foreign and creates IgE antibodies against it.

-3
+Step 3

-Allergic Reaction
+Allergic reaction

 When you eat red meat (which contains alpha-gal), your body triggers an allergic reaction 3-6 hours later.